A bronchoscopy is a test to look at the inside of the breathing tubes (airways) in your lungs. You might have this test to allow your doctor to:

 You’ll see your doctor who will explain what’s going to happen and ask you to sign a consent form.
 This is a good time to ask any questions you may have.

-You may need to change into a gown or you might be able to stay in your own clothes.
+You may need to change into a hospital gown, or you might be able to stay in your own clothes.

 If you’re having a local anaesthetic with or without a light sedation